bengtmartensson/Infrared4Arduino/README.md

 # Infrared4Arduino
 Infrared4Arduino is an object-oriented infrared library for the Arduino.

+## NEWS

+__Version 1.2.0__ constitutes a rather extensive refactoring, in particular regarding memory allocation.
+It now uses some of the features of "modern C++" (restricted to C++-11 for Arduino compatibility) (#16 and #17), like move semantics.
+For the API user, this means that the duration data used to call the constructors of IrSequence and IrSignal are to be allocated using `new`, and are "moved" into the constructed objects.
+Also, MicroGirs has been removed.
+(The user should use [AGirs](https://github.com/bengtmartensson/AGirs) instead.)

+## Introduction
 The library was (with some exceptions detailed below) written from scratch by myself.
 It uses Michael Dreher's
 IrWidget [(article in